MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/New-MgBetaGroupTeamInstalledApp.md

 ## SYNOPSIS
 Install an app to the specified team.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgGroupTeamInstalledApp](/powershell/module/Microsoft.Graph.Teams/New-MgGroupTeamInstalledApp?view=graph-powershell-1.0)

 ## SYNTAX